Hunting Towers–Potomac Yard–Crystal City Line: September 2004 changes

 On September 26, 2004, the 11P was renamed to route 9B, and is transferred to the Richmond Highway Line.
 The line is discontinued following the merger of the 11P and the 9B.
 The schedules of the bus remains the same.

 June 2005 changes

-On June 26, 2005, the 9B splits from the Huntington-Potomac Yard-Pentagon Line, bringing back the Hunting Towers-Potomac Yard-Crystal City Line in service.
+On June 26, 2005, the 9B splits from the Huntington-Potomac Yard-Pentagon Line, bringing back the Hunting Towers–Potomac Yard–Crystal City Line in service.
 No schedule changes occurred in the 9B.

 Discontinuation of service

 On June 25, 2006, route 9B was discontinued, to clear up bus bunching in the Huntington-Pentagon Line (routes 9A and 9E).
 A new route from Alexandria's DASH, introduced route AT10 on the same day.
-The DASH AT10 route serves as an alternate travel of the 9B in the city of Alexandria, while routes 9A snd 9E continues to serve on Jefferson Davis Highway, and routes 23A and 23C of the McLean–Crystal City Line serves through Crystal City.
+The DASH AT10 route serves as an alternate travel of the 9B in the city of Alexandria, while routes 9A and 9E continues to serve on Jefferson Davis Highway, and routes 23A and 23C of the McLean–Crystal City Line serves through Crystal City.
 Route 9S is also one of the travel alternatives that runs on a loop between Crystal City and Potomac Yard.